A dual descent algorithm for node-capacitated multiflow problems and its applications: Introduction

 The natural LP-relaxation obtained by relaxing $w: V \setminus S \to \{0,1\}$ into $w: V \setminus S \to \RR_{+}$ is nothing but the LP-dual of our multiflow problem.
 As mentioned above, Garg, Vazirani, and Yannakakis~\cite{GVY04} proved that a half-integral optimal LP solution $w^*: V \setminus S \to \{0,1/2,1\}$ always exists, and is obtained from any optimal LP solution by a simple rounding procedure; see \cite[Section 19.3]{Vazirani}.
 Then the set of nodes $i$ with $w^*(i) \geq 1/2$ is a 2-approximation solution of the minimum node-multiway cut problem.
 This rounding algorithm needs an optimal LP solution, which is now obtained by our algorithm.
 To the best of our knowledge, this is the first combinatorial strongly polynomial time implementation of the $2$-approximation algorithm.

-Just recently, Chakuri and Madan~\cite{ChekuriMadanSODA16} devised a simple method to round any feasible LP solution into a multiway cut of capacity within factor $2$.
-Combining this rounding method with a fast FPTAS for multiflow~(e.g., \cite{GargKonemann07}), they obtain a considerably fast $(2+ \epsilon)$-approximation algorithm (with running time dependent of $1/\epsilon$).
+Recently, Chakuri and Madan~\cite{ChekuriMadanSODA16} devised a simple method to round any feasible LP solution into a multiway cut of capacity within factor $2$.
+Combining this rounding method with a fast FPTAS for multiflow~(e.g., \cite{GargKonemann07}), they obtain a considerably faster $(2+ \epsilon)$-approximation algorithm (with running time dependent on $1/\epsilon$).

 \paragraph{Application 2: Integral multiflow.} Our algorithm is also useful in the problem of finding a maximum integral multiflow.
 This problem is a capacitated version of openly-disjoint $S$-paths packing problem considered by Mader~\cite{Mader7879} (that corresponds to the case of $c(i) = 1$ $(i \in V \setminus S)$).
 Pap~\cite{Pap07STOC,Pap08EGRES} established the strongly polynomial time solvability of the maximum integral multiflow problem.
 The first step of his algorithm is to find a maximum half-integral multiflow.
 The second step is to construct and solve an instance of the openly-disjoint $S$-path packing problem (on the graph with size polynomial in the numbers of edges and nodes in the original network).
 Finally, combining the integer part of the half-integral multiflow with a solution of the packing problem, one obtains a maximum integer multiflow.
 The second step can be done by several combinatorial polynomial time algorithms, including~\cite{CCG08} and \cite[Section 73.1a]{SchrijverBook}.
 Our algorithm can be used in the first step, and makes the whole algorithm fully combinatorial.